alastairtooth/Magic-8-Ball/README.md

 This app was built as part of 'iOS & Swift - The complete iOS App Development Bootcamp' by Dr Angela Yu.

-# What I Learned
+# Required Skills
-- Randomisation
+- Use of randomisation of array values
 - Use of UIImages in Arrays